OVCHF (Oversea-Chinese Banking) E10: $1.02 (As of Mar. 2026)

 Oversea-Chinese Banking Business Description

 Oversea-Chinese Banking Corp. is the longest-established Singapore bank, founded by the merger of three local banks in 1932.
-OCBC's operations include consumer banking; wealth management and private banking (through its Bank of Singapore subsidiary); small to midsize enterprise and business banking; corporate and institutional banking; and insurance through majority-owned Great Eastern.
+OCBC's operations include consumer banking, wealth management, and private banking (in part through its Bank of Singapore subsidiary), small- to medium-sized enterprise and business banking, corporate and institutional banking, and insurance through majority-owned Great Eastern Holdings.